preeti13parihar/Project1/README.md

 # pbox-server

-This is mini version of drop box, It has features like upload file, delete file and update file.
+This is a Cloud Content Storage And Delivery Infrastructure, It has features like upload file, delete file and update file.

 Technology Stack used in building this project are as follows: